-We aim to create an environment which welcomes disabled and dyslexic students, enabling you to participate fully in university life.
+The University of Surrey aims to create an environment which welcomes disabled and dyslexic students, enabling you to participate fully in university life.
+We provide our students and prospective students with a range of support, including advice on the Disabled Students’ Allowance.

 If you have a disability or long-standing health condition, a mental health problem or a specific learning difficulty such as dyslexia, you can apply for the Disabled Students' Allowance (DSA).